zpratikpathak/wifiPWD/README.md

 poetry install
 ```

-Did you ran into error ?
+Did you run into an error?
 Install Poetry using
 ```
 pip install poetry
 ```